Covering and tiling hypergraphs with tight cycles: Introduction

 \subsection{Cycles in hypergraphs}

-Given $1 \leq \ell < k$, we say that a $k$-graph is an \emph{$\ell$-cycle} if there is a cyclic ordering of its vertices such that every edge consists of $k$ consecutive vertices under this order, and two consecutive edges (under the ordering of the vertices) intersect in exactly $\ell$ vertices.
+Given $1 \leq \ell < k$, we say that a $k$-graph on more than $k$ vertices is an \emph{$\ell$-cycle} if every vertex lies in some edge and there is a cyclic ordering of the vertices such that under this ordering, every edge consists of $k$ consecutive vertices and two consecutive edges intersect in exactly $\ell$ vertices.
 Note that an $\ell$-cycle on $s$ vertices can exist only if $k - \ell$ divides~$s$.
 If $\ell = 1$ we call the cycle \emph{loose}, if $\ell = k-1$ we call the cycle \emph{tight}.
-We write $C^k_s$ for the tight cycle on $s$ vertices, or $C_s$ if $k$ is clear from the context.
+We write $C^k_s$ for the $k$-uniform tight cycle on $s$ vertices.